 New Patient vs. Returning Patient

-Carefully consider these factors to select an appointment time that optimally fits your schedule and preferences.
+Considering these factors helps you choose an appointment time that fits your schedule and supports a well-prepared, stress-free visit.

 Part 2: Preparing for Your Appointment